-This baked stuffed squash is a delicious alternative to sweetened squash, and it is an easy preparation.
+This baked stuffed squash is a delicious alternative to sweetened squash and easy to prepare.
 The beef is lightly seasoned with tomatoes and a hint of cinnamon.

 Serve the stuffed squash with a tossed salad or rice dish.
 Baked potatoes could be cooked in the same oven along with the squash.

-- 1/4 cup chopped red or green bell pepper
+1/4 cup coarsely chopped red or green bell pepper

-- Line a 9-by-13-by-2-inch baking pan with foil; lightly grease the foil or spray with nonstick olive oil or cooking spray.
+Line a 9 x 13 x 2-inch baking pan with foil; lightly grease the foil or spray with nonstick olive oil or cooking spray.
 Heat oven to 350 F.

 - Add a topping of shredded mild cheddar or cheddar jack cheese to the stuffed squash about 5 minutes before it's done.